 Vyksa's largest enterprise is Vyksa Steel Works (VSW), one of the oldest hubs of the country's metal industry, founded in 1757.
 Since 1999, the plant has been part of the United Metallurgical Company.
 Vyksa Steel Works manufactures a wide range of pipe products for construction, building oil, gas and water pipelines, heating systems, etc.

 Vyksa maintains and builds on its unique cultural heritage.
-The Art-Ovrag festival, first held in 2011, has made it possible for the town to host metal objects created by engineer, architect and inventor Vladimir Shukhov, public art and iconic works of street art, including Madonna and Child and Tale about the Lost Time by Pasha 183, Vyksa 10,000 by Misha Most, Good Harvest by Slava PTRK, and others.
+The "Vyksa-festival" (formerly "Art-ovar"), first held in 2011, has made it possible for the town to host metal objects created by engineer, architect and inventor Vladimir Shukhov, public art and iconic works of street art, including Madonna and Child and Tale about the Lost Time by Pasha 183, Vyksa 10,000 by Misha Most, Good Harvest by Slava PTRK, Eric Bulatov's mural "Stop - Go.
+Barn in Normandy," and others.